kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 $ kubectl get all --all-namespaces
 ```

 Namespaces should be kept separate - you could e.g. run all of the examples and do the exercises of this course in a cluster that is shared with critical software, but that would not be a smart thing to do.
-An administrator should set a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for that namespace so that you can safely run anything there.
+An administrator should set a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for that namespace, so that you can safely run anything there.
 We'll look into resource limits and requests later.

 Creating a namespace is an oneliner (`kubectl create namespace example-namespace`).
 You can define the namespace to use by adding it to the metadata section of the yaml files.